Skip to main content

 If you’re looking for a school that shares these values and principles, we invite you to explore more about Sekolah Pelita Harapan (SPH), a Christian international school dedicated to providing an education that nurtures both the mind and spirit.

 SPH has been committed to providing the best education through every program and curriculum to nurture your child’s character growth based on the Christian worldview.
-To learn more about SPH and the opportunities it offers for your child’s education and spiritual development, visit our website today.

 Your Journey to Lifelong Learning Starts Here